weaviate/weaviate-io/developers/weaviate/model-providers/aws/generative.md

 #### Bedrock

+- `cohere.command-text-v14`
+- `cohere.command-light-text-v14`

-Refer to the [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html) for the list of available models, and to [this document](https://docs.aws.amazon.com/bedrock/latest/userguide/model-usage.html) to find out how request access to a model.
+Refer to the [this document](https://docs.aws.amazon.com/bedrock/latest/userguide/model-usage.html) to find out how request access to a model.

 ### SageMaker